Invariant measures in simple and in small theories: A simple theory where forking is not detected by measures

-\end{Corollary} \begin{proof} By Proposition \ref{prop: div in Sec 2}, every complete $1$-type (over any set) is either algebraic or does not divide over $\emptyset$, which implies that $T$ is simple.
+\begin{Corollary} \begin{enumerate}[(i)] \item $T^{*}$ is simple and of $SU$-rank $1$ (each of the sorts $O$, $P$ has $SU$-rank $1$). \item For all tuples $a$, $b$ and subset $A$ (of $\bar M$), $a$ is independent from $b$ over $A$ iff $\langle aA \rangle \cap \langle bA \rangle = \langle A \rangle$. \item Each of the sorts has a unique $1$-type over $\emptyset$. \end{enumerate} \end{Corollary} \begin{proof} By Proposition \ref{prop: div in Sec 2}, every complete $1$-type (over any set) is either algebraic or does not divide over $\emptyset$, which implies that $T$ is simple.
 In particular forking equals dividing and is symmetric.
 And so the proposition says that the only forking extensions of any complete $1$-type are algebraic, namely that each of the sorts has $SU$-rank $1$.

 (ii) follows from Proposition \ref{prop: div in Sec 2} (and Proposition \ref{prop: Tstar in Sec 2} (iii)) by forking calculus, using also the fact for any set $B$, $ \langle B \rangle = \bigcup_{b\in B} \langle b \rangle$, which follows from there being only unary function symbols in the language.